 Queensland Outback Drive

-1,500 km (plus detours) – 4 days or morePart of this road trip (from Cunnamulla to Karumba) is know as the Matilda Way.
-The tour meanders through the unique landscapes of Australia’s outback before returning east to the coastal city of Townsville.
+1,500 km (plus detours) – 5 days or morePart of this road trip (from Cunnamulla to Karumba) is know as the Matilda Way.
+The tour meanders through the unique landscapes of Australia’s outback before returning east to the tropical coastal city of Townsville and the Great Barrier Reef.

 Outback Road Etiquette